jean-philippe-martin/reloadpyxel/README.md

 The differences are:

-1. Your App class must be in `game.py` (you may add other files as needed)
+1. Your App class must be in `game.py` (you may add other files as needed).
+You can use the template in this repository as a starting point.
-2. You must copy the reloadpyxel's `main.py` and `reloadpyxel.py` files next to your `game.py`
+2. You must copy the reloadpyxel's `main.py` and `reloadpyxel.py` files in the same folder as your `game.py`
 3. `pyxel.init` is moved to a required function called `init_pyxel`
 4. `pyxel.load` is replaced with `repyxel.load`
 5. `pyxel.run` is replaced with `repyxel.run`, which takes your class as argument